Interactions-Nexus/Nexus-Wiki/testnet/run-a-testnet-node.md

 sudo reboot
 ```

-we have our computer ready to install the nexus core
+We have our computer ready to install the nexus core.

 ## **5. Compiling Nexus Core:**

-Installs the dependencies required for compiling nexus core CLI, It will take some time to complete depending on your internet speed
+Installs the dependencies required for compiling nexus core CLI, It will take some time to complete depending on your internet speed:

 ```
 sudo apt-get install -y build-essential libssl-dev libdb-dev libdb++-dev libminiupnpc-dev git
 ```

-Download the latest nexus core source code, and should only take a few seconds to complete,
+Download the latest nexus core source code, and should only take a few seconds to complete:

 ```
 git clone --branch merging https://github.com/Nexusoft/LLL-TAO
 ```

-Change into the source code directory
+Change into the source code directory:

 ```
 cd LLL-TAO